alexagv/alexagv.github.io/_posts/2020-6-14-Super-compressing-videos.md

 </video>
 Its actually only 4.7MB!

 In this case I used 35 as CRF number.
-You can find the original file [here (88.6MB)](https://www.pexels.com/video/low-lying-clouds-covers-the-mountain-side-2888383/)
+You can find the original file [here (88.6MB)](https://www.pexels.com/video/low-lying-clouds-covers-the-mountain-side-2888383/).

 ## Explanation of the parameters
-You can read in more detail about the different encoder options [here](https://trac.ffmpeg.org/wiki/Encode/H.264), but below is a quick explanation:
+You can read in more detail about the different encoder options [here](https://trac.ffmpeg.org/wiki/Encode/H.264).

-`input_video.mov` is the filename you want to compress, it can be a .mp4 .avi etc doesnt matter as long as FFmpeg is able to read it
+`input_video.mov` is the filename you want to compress, it can be a MP4-file, AVI-file etc doesn't it doesnt matter as long as FFmpeg is able to read it.

-`libx264` is the video encoder we are using. x264 is an open source software based h264 encoder so it migth run a bit slow depending on your CPU, but it has a ton of features and is perfect for this scenario and it is crossplatform so it will run no matter what OS you are using.
+`libx264` is the video encoder we are using. x264 is an open source software based h264 encoder so it migth run a bit slow depending on your CPU, but it is cross-platform so it will run no matter what OS you are using.
+Why h264 when we have more effective codecs such as AV1 or h265?
+In this case it is a matter of compability for the web.
+A search on [caniuse.com](https://caniuse.com/#search=h264) reveals that h264 is supported by most browsers while h265 or AV1 is not.

-`-preset veryslow` tells the encoder to prioritize quality over computation time
+`-preset veryslow` tells the encoder to prioritize quality over computation time.

 `-tune film` tells the encoder that the video is a film and not a cartoon.
-If your video is from an animation with reduced nr of colors, straight lines and one colored backgrounds you might want to change this parameter
+If your video is an animation or a cartoon `animation` should be used and if the video is a slideshow `stillimage` should be used.

 `-crf 30` tells the encoder to keep the same level of visual quality over the entire video instead of keeping a constant bitrate.
-The scale of crf goes from 0 (lossless) to 51 (worst quality) If your video consists of several shots and a constant bitrate is set some of the shots with a lot of details might look quite blocky and bad compared to some easier scenes with reduced motion/details like a potrait interview
+The scale goes from 0 (lossless) to 51 (worst quality) and is exponential so increasing it with 6 will basically half the size of your previous value.

-`yuv420p` just makes the video playable in quicktime player
+`yuv420p` makes the video playable in QuickTime player.

 `-c:a copy` copies the exisiting soundtrack without any transcoding.
 In my case the video had a muted soundtrack, but if you dont want sound you can skip this.
-However, I`ve seen some video players refusing to play a video without sound so the safest bet is to have an empty soundtrack on your video instead of none.
+However, I've seen some video players refusing to play a video without sound so the safest bet is to have an empty soundtrack on your video instead of none.

-`output_compressed.mp4` is your output video
+`output_compressed.mp4` is your output video.